Tianbiao-Yang/AttenhERG/README.md

 1. The inference process is conducted through `AttenhERG_Userup.py`, using compound SMILES as input.
 2. User-inputted files should be placed in the `./userup` folder.
 3. The molecular file provided by the user in SMILES format is located at `./userup/user_input.csv`.
 4. After running `python AttenhERG_Userup.py`, the resulting file, `./userup/result_user_input.xlsx`, is generated.
 This file includes Index_ID, Structure, Predict_Score, Entropy_Uncertainty, MCDropout_Uncertainty, and Smiles.
-This information can assist in creating the initial display page for the GUI.
 5. Molecular image SVG files are temporarily stored in the `./userup/svg_data` folder and are cleared at the end of the script.